BasicsLogin & Analysis Types

 UPDATE CONTOUR adjust the contours based on what is visible on the radar when Filter is activated.

-SCALE resizes the clusters based on volume relevancy of the selected highlights.
+SCALE adjusts the cluster size based on relevant document ratio and pre-selects the data-points on the cluster page based on your selected items.
 Single click on the circle next to the selected items to change the highlight color.

-CLEAR erases all selections on Quick Highlights and returns clusters to default.
+CLEAR erases all selections on Quick Highlight and returns clusters to default.

-noteKeyword Density Area labels are off by default.
-To activate them, go to Layers → Keyword Density Areas and select.
+noteKey Areas labels are off by default.
+To activate them, go to Layers → Key Areas and select.

 Trend Graph: shows the target and its competitors’ centers of gravity movement over the time range of the data set.
 Click on a company to view its trend graph, and single click on the circle next to the company name to change the highlight color.